ese-ada-lovelace-2024/make_and_friends/pages/slides/cmake.md

 ```

-Default (a.k.a cache) variables can also be set on the command line or via a GUI.
+Default (a.k.a cache) variables can also be set on the command line or via a GUI (e.g Cmake-gui on windows/mac or ccmake on mac/linux)

 ### CTest

-- CMake includes its own generic testing framework.
+- CMake also includes its own generic testing framework.
 - Allows you to build test suites for any supported language.
 - Support for web dashboards to report results.
 - Lets go look at some code.